Aliağa

-Aliağa is a town and a district of Izmir Province in the Aegean Region of Turkey.
-The town is situated at about 50 km north of Izmir.
+Aliağa ([aˈliaː]) is a municipality and district of İzmir Province, Turkey.
+Its area is 379 km2, and its population is 104,828 (2022).
+The town is situated at about 50 km north of İzmir.
 Aliağa has a large port, mainly for oil and bulk cargo.
 Its economic activity is based on tourism, shipbreaking, and an oil refinery.

 Overview and history

 Aliağa lies in the heart of ancient Aeolia.
 The town was named after a member of the influential Karaosmanoğulları ayan family, Karaosmanoğlu Ali Ağa, who owned an estate here.
+Before the Greco-Turkish War (1919–1922) the population of the town was mainly Greek.
 It was a township in Menemen district in 1937 and became a municipality in 1952.
 It finally separated from Menemen and became a district on 21 January 1982.

 The remains of the ancient city of Myrina are within the boundaries of the district, located at about fifteen km north of Aliağa centre.
 Another ancient site is the yet unexplored Gryneion, near Şakran township on the peninsula, to the south of the center town, also at a distance of 15 km.
 Visitors also often use the road from Aliağa to visit the remains of Aigai in Yuntdağı in Manisa Province.

-In 2021, a monastery and floor mosaic have been found during an illegal excavation.
-Archaeologists believe that the monastery was used in the 4th century to the 14th century.
+In 2021, a monastery and floor mosaic were found here during an illegal excavation.
+Archaeologists believe that the monastery was used from the 4th century to the 14th century.

-Economy and geography
+Composition

+There are 30 neighbourhoods in Aliağa District: